FyroxEngine/rg3d.rs/src/_posts/2025-02-04-fyrox-game-engine-0.36.md

 I'm happy to announce that Fyrox 0.36 has been released!
 Fyrox is a modern game engine written in Rust, it helps you to create 2D and 3D games with low effort using native editor; it is like Unity, but in Rust.
-This release is the largest in the history of the engine so far.
-It includes major rendering improvements, feature-rich tile maps, UI styling support, project manager, nine patch improvements, animation improvements and a lot more.
+This release is the largest in history of the engine so far.
+It includes major rendering improvements, feature-rich tile maps, UI styling support, project manager, nine patch improvements, collider shape editing, terrain improvements, animation improvements, particle system improvements, huge amount of bugfixes and a lot more.

 ## How to Upgrade